alex-phillips/Primer/lib/Primer/Console/README.md

 Primer Console Framework
 ===================

 This framework can be used to creating fully shell scripts.
-Originally forked from https://github.com/piotrooo/php-shell-framework.
+Originally code from   https://github.com/piotrooo/php-shell-framework and https://github.com/wp-cli/php-cli-tools, it has been modified to be integraded and run as a 'framework' with the best parts of both repos.

+This has been tied into the Primer PHP Framework but can be used independently without any dependencies.

 Creating new application
 ------------------------